This post contains affiliate links. Please read our disclosure policy.

 - Cinnamon Sugar Bagels

-If you tried these Whole Grain Blueberry Muffins or any other recipe on my website, I would love for you to come back and leave a 🌟 star rating and let me know how it went in the 📝 comments below.
-Thanks for visiting!
+If you tried these Blueberry Muffins with Fresh Milled Flour, I would love for you to come back and leave a review!

 Equipment